Wormholes with Ends of the World: Wormholes with no kinks

 From this, we can then also introduce the 3D Fefferman-Graham coordinate system via coordinate transformations

 This turns the metric \eqref{eq:coorwedge} into

 Its relation to \eqref{eq:coorwedge} is illustrated in Figure~\ref{fig:FGcoord}.

 In order to deal with asymptotic boundary terms and counterterms carefully, we need to introduce a cutoff.
 The cutoff surface is by definition $z=\epsilon$, represented by the dashed vertical line.
 The pink arc is where $\zeta=\epsilon$.
-The brane is cut off at $z=\epsilon$ or $\zeta=\epsilon\,\cosh\rho_*$.
+The brane is cut off at $z=\epsilon$ or $\zeta=\epsilon\,\cosh\,\rho_*$.

 In order to distinguish different asymptotic boundaries, we will label them with index $\a$, so we have coordinate patches $(\rho, \zeta_\a,\theta_\a)$ near each boundary $\a$.
-Note however that $\rho$ is a global coordinate.
 The label $\a$ will sometimes be suppressed.
+Note however that $\rho$ is a global coordinate, so it does not carry an $\alpha$ label.

 We now evaluate the action \eqref{eq:action_EOW1}.
 Since we are in three dimensions, $R=-6$ and $\Lambda=-1$.
 Also, $K=2$ at the cutoff surface $z=\epsilon$.
 So the action simplifies to

 The bulk contributions can now be evaluated to the cutoff: